Linear Matrix Inequality Design of Exponentially Stabilizing Observer-Based State Feedback Port-Hamiltonian Controllers: Examples

-For the state feedback design, we follow Proposition \ref{Prop:LMI} with the design matrices given in Table \ref{Table:ControllerDesignTB} varying only the matrix $\Delta_1$.
-The eigenvalues of both closed-loop matrices are shown in Figure \ref{Fig:EV}, where $K_1$ and $K_2$ refer to design 1 and 2, respectively.

-Since for both controllers $\Gamma_1 >0$, the closed-loop between the low order observer-based controller and the infinite-dimensional system is asymptotically stable by Proposition \ref{proposition_asymptotic_stability}.
-For the simulation we use a time interval $t = [0, 10s] $ with step time $\delta_t = 0.1 \; ms$ and mid point temporal discretization \cite{Trenchant2018}.
-The simulation is done taking $100$ elements per state variable for the infinite-dimensional system (in order to approach the infinite dimensional system over a large set of frequencies), $400$ in total, while for the observer we only take $5$ elements per state variable, {\it i.e.} $20$ in total.
-The initialization is such that the beam is in equilibrium position with a force of $0.01 \;N$ applied at the end tip, which gives the following initial conditions for the plant: $z_1(\ze,0) = 0.01$, $z_2(\ze,0) = 0$, $z_3(\ze,0) = -0.01 (\ze -1)$ and $z_4(\ze,0) = 0$.
-The observer is initialized with null initial conditions, i.e. $\hat{x}(0) = 0$.
-The deformation of the beam is reconstructed from the state variables $z(\zeta,t)$ and $\hat{z}(\zeta,t)$, taking into account that the beam is clamped at the left side.
-Figure \ref{Fig:DifferentDesign} shows the end tip responses in open-loop and closed-loop for design 1 and 2.
-The settling time is improved when increasing $\Delta_1$.
+{The numerical simulations are performed in a time interval $t = [0, 15s] $ with step time $\delta_t = 0.1 ms$ using a mid point temporal discretization \cite{Trenchant2018}.
+We use $100$ elements per state variable to describe the infinite-dimensional system ($400$ state variables).
+The observer only uses $10$ elements per state variable ($40$ state variables).
+The initialization is such that the beam is in equilibrium position with a force of $0.01 \;N$ applied at the end tip, i.e. $z_1(\ze,0) = 0.01$, $z_2(\ze,0) = 0$, $z_3(\ze,0) = -0.01 (\ze -1)$ and $z_4(\ze,0) = 0$.
+The initial condition of the observer is $\hat{x}(0) = 0$.
+The end-tip deformations are reconstructed from the state variables $z(\zeta,t)$ and $\hat{z}(\zeta,t)$, taking into account that the beam is clamped at the left side.}